hamuryen/DesignPatterns/src/singleton/README.md

 ##### The singleton design pattern describes how to solve such problems:
 - Hide the constructor of the class.
 - Define a public static operation `GetInstance()` that returns the sole instance of the class.

+Note: Explanations of pattern added to code files as comments.